Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 Understand the data, to explore suitability for analysis

 ### Task 1.2 Load data into Tableau
+To load data into tableau follow the follow steps
-create  new workbook
+1. create  new workbook
-In the popup titled connect to data select files and upload it.
+2. Click on the File menu and select open
+3. Navigate to the file location and import it.

 ### Task 1.3 Verifying that data was correctly loaded